 The exact opposite is Dying Alone, which is the painful alternative that makes this trope so powerful by contrast.
-Related and overlapping tropes are Go Out with a Smile, You Are Not Alone, and Died Laughing.
+Related and overlapping tropes are Go Out with a Smile, You Are Not Alone, Died Laughing and Died in Your Arms Tonight (a character may hold a dying person to comfort them).
 This may come from a moment of Delirious Misidentification.

 As a Death Trope, spoilers are unmarked!